Android vs. iOS: Which Mobile OS Is Best for you? (Explained 2023)

 Innovative features usually land on Android phones first, Android partners tend to beat Apple to the market with innovations in the mobile space.
 Wireless charging, fast charging, NFC, 4G LTE, 5G, OLED displays, in-screen fingerprint sensors, water resistance and multilens cameras all landed on Android devices before iPhones.

-If we compare Android vs iOS market share, the Android operating system dominates the competition.
+If we compare the Android vs iOS market share, the Android operating system dominates the competition.
 According to Statcounter, Android enjoyed a 72.48 percent share of the global market, while Apple’s iOS holds a mere 26.91 percent.

 Which Mobile OS is best iOS or android?